cube3power/atsd/rule-engine/filters.md

 For example, `tags.mount_point = '/'` refers to the `tags` field which is present in the incoming command and therefore can be checked in the filter expression.
 As a result commands with other tag values (e.g. mount_point = /dev) will be discarded early in the process without causing extra windows to be created.

-The [statistical functions](functions-statistical.md), on the other hand, operate on values stored in the window and therefore cannot be used during filtering stage.
-Since the window is not available at the filtering stage, the statistical functions return `zero` if included in the filter expression.
+[Statistical functions](functions-statistical.md), on the other hand, operate on values stored in the window and therefore cannot be used during the filtering stage.
+Since the window is not available at the filtering stage, the statistical functions shall return `zero` if included in a filter expression.